Why was Oppenheimer called the 'American Prometheus?' The epic history, explained

 The parallels between Oppenheimer and Prometheus

-Greek mythology holds Prometheus stole fire from the Olympian gods in order to empower humanity to bring advancement to their civilization.
+Greek mythology tells of Prometheus stealing fire from the Olympian gods in order to empower humanity to bring advancement to their civilization.
 But when Zeus learned of Prometheus’ theft, he ordered Hephaestus, the god of fire, to chain his body to a rock on Mount Caucasus, and sent an eagle to eat his liver, thought to be the seat of human emotions.
 Each night, Prometheus’ liver would then grow back, only to be eaten again the next day in an unending cycle.

 Thus, the Olympian monarch condemned Prometheus to endless pain for a deed initially intended as benevolent.
 In the Western tradition, Prometheus has stood accordingly for the tragedy that frequently follows from humankind’s never-ending search for knowledge.
 Because Prometheus’ deed is no simple favor; fire symbolizes science, technology, society, the arts, and civilization itself, and with it humanity can build communities and develop infrastructure — but we can also use fire to destroy one another.
-Prometheus, unable to foresee the destructive impact of his choices, was nonetheless permanently burdened by their consequences.
+Prometheus, unable to foresee the destructive impact of his choices, was nonetheless permanently burdened for said actions.

 Nolan evokes Prometheus’ tragic fate as a metaphor for J. Robert Oppenheimer’s lifelong struggle with his decision to lead the Manhattan Project.
-Oppenheimer’s gift to humanity, like that of Prometheus, was simultaneously a miracle, and a blazing destruction, a force unlike anything that civilization had before devised.
-And like Prometheus, sometimes referred to as the “father of humanity,” Oppenheimer, father of the atomic bomb, had no idea that his invention would endanger the very world he was designing it for.
+Oppenheimer’s gift to humanity, like that of Prometheus, was simultaneously a miracle, and blazing destruction, a force unlike anything that civilization had before devised.
+And like Prometheus, sometimes referred to as the “father of humanity,” Oppenheimer, father of the atomic bomb, didn’t initally grasp the full scope of how his invention would reshape the world going forward.

 Not that he wasn’t warned.
 The Danish scientist Niels Bohr, who had been Oppenheimer’s mentor, traveled to the U.S. while the Manhattan Project was underway, and advised Oppenheimer that he was going to turn into the American Prometheus.
 The irony was that the people were going to love him for it, because they didn’t realize what he had actually accomplished by creating that bomb.